Frequency of each character in a string using unordered_map in C++

 - If the character is present in

-insert the value of the character with the corresponding integer value as 1. - If already present then increase the integer value of that character.
+unordered_mapinsert the value of the character with the corresponding integer value as 1. - If already present then increase the integer value of that character.

-for(int i = 0; i < s.size(); i++){ if(mp.find(s[i]) == mp.end()){ mp.insert(make_pair(s[i], 1)); }else{ mp[s[i]]++; } }
+for(int i = 0; i < s.size(); i++){ if(mp.find(s[i]) == mp.end()){ mp.insert(make_pair(s[i], 1)); }else{ mp[s[i]]++; } } - Finally print frequency of all the elements by traversing through the map.

 Alternate Approach (Direct):